-Dead-worried about the credit card debt you haven't paid off for a long time?
-Stop stressing out and start dealing with it.
-You can apply for an amnesty program for credit card debt.
+Dead-worried about old credit card debts you haven't paid off?
+Stop stressing out and start dealing with them by availing of the credit card amnesty program in the Philippines.

 - The bank will give you a written notice to remind you of your unpaid credit card balance.